BluegrassJam/jamspace-bluegrass-site/content/songs/love-please-come-home.md

 That old wind is cold and slowly creeping around

-And thefire is burning low
+And the fire is burning low

 The snow has covered up the ground